Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Age Limit

 For younger kids, the Daytime Event is Knott’s Spooky Farm which has a lot of the fun without the fear.
-Thee are Trick Or Treat Trails you can ride the Halloween Hootenany, and kids are free to wear costumes, there is even a parade.
+There are Trick-Or-Treat Trails, You can ride the Halloween Hootenany, and kids are free to wear costumes, there is even a parade.

 BOO-Fet – $45